SQL time and date functions

 The current_time()

-return value is determined at query time and will return the same time,
+return value is determined at query time and returns the same time,

 no matter when in the query plan the function executes.